-I explained how depression develops how it affects people's behavior.
+I explained that depression is not just about mood.
+It also changes people's behavior.
 She agreed that she did have depression.
 What's more, she now recognized the source of her mother's behavior.
 I outlined how she could deal with it by changing her lifestyle, and how by doing that, she could control the black and white thinking that was causing her to over eat.

 Hypnotizing a resistant client

 Having done that the next part was to show her how to put herself into trance so that she could begin to get some relief from the recurring thoughts she had.
-People who are depressed are often difficult to put into trance because their constant over-thinking interferes in the process.
+People who are depressed are often hard to hypnotize because their constant over-thinking interferes in the process.

 I carried on with the induction, trying a Stairs induction I did an eye catalepsy test but she opened her eyes immediately.
 She clearly was not in trance.